Guide to Boundary Value Problems for Dirac-Type Operators: Introduction

 After some preliminaries on differential operators in Section~\ref{secIntro}, we discuss Dirac-type operators in Section~\ref{susedity}.
-An important class consists of Dirac operators in the sense of Gromov and Lawson \cite{GL,LM} associated to Dirac bundles.
+An important class consists of Dirac operators in the sense of Gromov and Lawson \cite{GL,LM} associated with Dirac bundles.
 In Section~\ref{secdity}, we introduce boundary value problems for Dirac-type operators as defined in \cite{BB}.
 We discuss their regularity theory.
 For instance, \tref{regula} applied to $\bar\partial$ tells us, that, for given $h\in C^\infty(D,\C)$, any solution $f$ of $\bar\partial f=h$ satisfying the boundary conditions described above will be smooth up to the boundary.
-We explain that the classical examples, like local elliptic boundary conditions in the sense of Lopatinsky and Shapiro and the boundary conditions introduced by Atiyah, Patodi, and Singer, belong to our class of boundary value problems.
-There are also examples which cannot be described by pseudo-differential operators.
+We explain that the classical examples, like local elliptic boundary conditions in the sense of Lopatinski and Shapiro and the boundary conditions introduced by Atiyah, Patodi, and Singer, belong to our class of boundary value problems.
+This class also contains examples which cannot be described by pseudo-differential operators.
+In Section~\ref{spec}, we investigate the spectral theory associated with boundary conditions.
 The index theory for boundary value problems is the topic of Section~\ref{inth}.
 In general, we assume that the underlying manifold $M$ is a complete, not necessarily compact, Riemannian manifold with compact boundary.
 We discuss coercivity conditions which ensure the Fredholm property also for noncompact $M$.
-In Section~\ref{spec}, we investigate the spectral theory associated to boundary conditions.